seangoodvibes/DelugeDocs/docs/documentation/sequencer/note/note.md

 Scale mode is automatically set when new synth, MIDI and CV clips are created.
 Scale mode will lock the notes to a specific scale, by default a major scale.
 Chromatic scale can be selected by exiting ‘scale’ mode.
 Other scales can be selected.

+Note: All songs with multiple clips set to SCALE mode will always be locked to the same scale.
+Changes in scale settings on one clip will affect all others in scale mode.
+This also includes Deluge analysis and evaluation of scale algorithm when entering scale mode, where all clip notes will be evaluated.
+This may lead to notes being added / changes in the clips when editing scales.

 **Insert picture from manual**

+#### Selecting scale mode

+1. Press [SCALE] to switch scale mode ON.
+Button lit blue.

+1. Press [SCALE] a second time to switch it OFF.
+Button unlit.

+#### Deluge analysis and selection of note scale

+1. With notes programmed into the sequence grid.

+1. Press [SCALE] to switch it ON.
+Button illuminates blue.
+Cycle it off and on if already selected to ON.

+1. Deluge will evaluate the notes and establish a ‘best fit’ scale for the selected notes as well as the scale root note.

+1. The selected scale will be displayed flashing for a few seconds when selecting [SCALE].

+#### Manually setting a root note

+1. With notes programmed into the sequence grid and keyboard mode off.

+1. Press [SCALE] + [AUDITION] pad for the desired root note.
+The audition pads can be played to display the notes assigned to each pad.

+1. If [KEYBOARD] mode is on, lit blue, Hold [SCALE] + turn (SELECT)

+#### Manually changing scale

+1. Press [SHIFT] + [SCALE] to cycle through the seven available scales.

+1. The grid pattern will change with notes moving to the correct note row for the selected scale.

+1. If [KEYBOARD] mode is on, lit blue, Hold [SCALE] + press (SELECT)

+#### Creating a custom scale

+1. Exit scale mode by pressing [SCALE].
+Button should be unlit.

+1. Select the notes on the grid that will be attributed to the new scale.

+1. Press [SCALE], Deluge will evaluate the notes and establish a best fit scale.
+Button will illuminate blue.

+1. If notes selected form an existing scale this will be recognised.
+If the notes don't form one of the seven Deluge scales a custom scale identified on the display as OTHER SCALE will be created.

+1. Other scales for the notes would indicate CUSTOM SCALE WITH MORE THAN 7 NOTES IN USE on the display if attempted to be selected when the notes don't fit.

+#### Manual sharpening / flattening notes in custom scales

+1. Ensure [SCALE] mode is on.

+1. For the selected note / row, press & hold [AUDITION] pad + press & turn (SELECT) to sharpen or flatten the note.
+    - Note will play when pressed.
+To adjust silently, use [SHIFT] with the [AUDITION] pad.
+    - [SCALE] will flash quickly if changes attempted are not available.
+For example making a sharp the same as the next note / row.

+#### Transposing a clip up or down

+1. Press & turn [SCROLL▼▲] to transpose the whole octave.

+1. Press [SHIFT] + press & turn [SCROLL▼▲] to transpose by semitone increments.

+1. ALL clips that are in SCALE mode will be transposed by the same semitone increment when adjusting the transposition

 ### Changing the default recording quantization